locize/locize-cli/README.md

 they will also be considered with this priority:

 1. argument as part of command (i.e. locize sync --project-id ...)
-2. config valie in .locize file (i.e. projectId = ...)
+2. config value in .locize file (i.e. projectId = ...)
 3. env variable (i.e. LOCIZE_PROJECTID)